pcubillos/Gen_TSO/joss/paper.md

 depth spectra can be displayed and compared on the right output panel.

-The panel to the right, is where the user configures the observation (Detector setup).
+The panel to the right, is where the user configures the observation (Detector setup panel).
 These include the dispersers, filters, subarray, readout pattern, groups, and integration settings.
 The throughput curves of these settings are instantly displayed on the right output panel.
 More importantly, at any time, Gen TSO displays the exposure time corresponding to the current detector settings.
 With a button click the user can calculate the saturation level for the given scene and detector, allowing one to set the right number of groups.
 Similarly, a switch automatically adjusts the number of integrations to match the observation duration.

 Once a user has defined the scene and instrument settings, the `Run Pandeia` button will compute the full time-series observation S/N.